AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Migrations/README.md

 class MyModel(models.Model):
     objects = MyManager()
 ```
-Please refer to the notes about [Historical models]() <!-- below --> in migrations to see the implications that come along.
+Please refer to the notes about [Historical models](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Migrations#historical-models) in migrations to see the implications that come along.

 ### Initial migrations